-Thank you for meeting today to hear public testimony on Senate Bill 735, which recognizes the sacrifice and service of the Hmong, who partnered with the United States on operations in northern Laos during the Vietnam War.
+Thank you for meeting today to hear public testimony on Assembly Bill 154, which recognizes the sacrifice and service of the Hmong, who partnered with the United States on operations in northern Laos during the Vietnam War.

-While the Vietnam War is a well-known event in United States history, many Hmong in our communities have different experiences and memories of the conflict.
-Located in the northern parts of Laos, the Hmong fought in collaboration with the United States in what is called The Secret War, a conflict that took tens of thousands of Hmong lives.
-Senate Bill 735 seeks to bring recognition to their great partnership and sacrifice.
+While certain aspects of the Vietnam War are a well-known part of United States history, many Hmong in our communities have different experiences and memories of the conflict.
+Located in the northern parts of Laos, the Hmong fought in collaboration with the United States in what is often called The Secret War, a conflict that took tens of thousands of Hmong lives.
+Assembly Bill 154 seeks to bring recognition to their great partnership and sacrifice.

 Beginning in the 1960s, General Vang Pao partnered with the United States as commander of the Secret Army to conduct covert operations in northern Laos.
-The efforts of the Laotian and Hmong army were instrumental in impeding the spread of communism in Southeast Asia.
+The efforts of Laotian and Hmong forces were instrumental in impeding the spread of communism in Southeast Asia.
 At the end of the war, members of the Secret Army and their families were evacuated from Laos, as the new governments of Laos and Vietnam began persecuting those who resisted communist influence.
 These individuals were granted refugee status and many resettled in the United States, including in Wisconsin.
 It is estimated that 1,000 Hmong veterans live in Wisconsin today.